DFE-Digital/get-into-teaching-api/README.md

 HANGFIRE_INSTANCE_NAME=****
 ```

-The Postgres connections (for Hangfire and our database) are setup in `appsettings.json` and not used in development (they are replaced by in-memory alternatives by default).
+The Postgres connections (for Hangfire and our database) are setup dynamically from the `VCAP_SERVICES` environment variable provided by GOV.UK PaaS and not used in development (they are replaced by in-memory alternatives by default).
 If you want to connect to a Postgres instance running in PaaS, such as the test environment instance, you can do so by creating a conduit to it using Cloud Foundry:

 ```
 cf conduit get-into-teaching-api-dev-pg-svc